-Capital of the Languedoc-Roussillon region of southern France in the département of Hérault, not far from the Mediterranean coast.
+Capital of the southern French region of Languedoc-Roussillon in the département of Hérault, not far from the Mediterranean coast.
 In 1289, Pope Nicholas IV founded a university here.
-(1227-1292) founded a university with the disciplines medicine, theology, law and philosophy.
+(1227-1292) founded a university with the disciplines of medicine, theology, law and philosophy.
 This developed into an intellectual centre of a high standard.
 Among others, the famous physician Arnaldus de Villanova (1240-1311) taught here.
-In 1872 the "École Nationale Supérieur Agronomique" was founded as a branch of the university.
-The reason for the foundation was the catastrophe in the French viticulture caused by the two mildew fungi and the phylloxera.
-Jules Émile Planchon (1823-1888), who in 1868 was finally able to identify phylloxera as the cause of the mysterious vine death, also worked here as a professor of botany.
-Today, the department of viticulture is one of the most important institutes worldwide.
+In 1872, the "École Nationale Supérieur Agronomique" was founded as a branch of the university.
+The reason for the foundation was the catastrophe in French viticulture caused by the two mildews and phylloxera.
+Jules Émile Planchon (1823-1888), who was finally able to identify phylloxera as the cause of the mysterious vine death in 1868, also worked here as a professor of botany.
+Today, the Department of Viticulture is one of the most important institutes in the world.